 There will be little change to the visual quality of Black Point as a result of this project.
-Natural views from shore and vistas will not be adversely affected because this site is right at the southeast corner of the point and barely visible to either neighbor; The dock and rail are at and below the level of the lawn.
-The predominant vistas are from shoreline looking out onto waters of Long Island Sound, Niantic Bay and Fishers Island beyond to the east.
-The proposed shoreline improvements will only really be visible from the water and the neighbor's properties and it is not likely that the new deck will be distinguishable to a significant extent from the existing long-standing stone and adjacent concrete seawalls along this stretch of the shoreline because of the proximity of the houses and extent of street-side landscaping.
+Natural views from shore and offshore vistas will not be adversely affected because this site is right at the southeast corner of the point and barely visible to either neighbor; The deck and rail are at and below the level of the lawn.
+The predominant vistas from lawn grade on the adjacent properties are from shoreline looking out onto waters of Long Island Sound, Niantic Bay and Fishers Island beyond to the east, not looking at this site.
+The proposed shoreline improvements will only really be visible from the neighbor's properties when standing at the property lines.

 Water quality will not be in any way affected by this project.
+The project is above the intertidal zone and is open pile and welded steel from construction, exceptionally strong.